nelsonmaia/daily-bug-amp/README.md

 The first step is to implement the AMP Access callbacks in the publisher backend.
 The endpoint  URLs must be configured in each AMP HTML file using AMP Access:

-* **authorization** ([api.js](controllers/amp-access/api.js#L31)): this credentialed CORS endpoint produces the authorization response that can be used in the content markup expressions to show/hide different parts of content (e.g. *subscriber*).
+* **authorization** ([api.js](controllers/amp-access/api.js#L31)): this credentialed CORS endpoint produces the authorization response that can be used in the content markup expressions to show/hide different parts of content (e.g. *for this case we will allow access to all users*).
 The response is a free-form JSON object: it can contain any properties and values.
 * **pingback** ([api.js](controllers/amp-access/api.js#L89)): the main purposes for pingback is to count down meter when it is used.
 As a credentialed CORS endpoint it may contain publisher cookies.
 Thus it can be used to map AMP Reader ID to the reader's identity if they are logged in.
-* **login** ([login.html](views/amp-access/login.html)): is a normal Web page with no special constraints, other than it should function well as a browser dialog.
+* **login**  ([login.js](controllers/amp-access/login.js#L89)): Integration with Auth0 using Passaport.js.
+After authenticated in Auth0, a cookie is created with the information needed for AMP Access.

 Both endpoints, authorization and pingback, must be credentialed CORS endpoints.
 This is configured in [amp-paywall-cors.js](middlewares/amp-access-cors.js).